ABayonSandoval/Alicia_Bayon_Vision/README.md

 but by the lack of integrated, high-efficiency systems operating under realistic conditions.

-**High-temperature solar routes** offer a unique opportunity to overcome thermodynamic and kinetic barriers — if materials, devices and systems are co-designed.

 ---

 🧭 Core Vision

-My vision is to enable **high-efficiency solar-to-hydrogen energy conversion** through the development of **integrated high-temperature platforms**, where materials, electrochemical devices, and system operation are co-designed.
+My vision is to enable **high-efficiency solar-to-hydrogen energy conversion** through the development of **integrated high-temperature platforms**, where materials, devices, and system operation are co-designed.

 Rather than optimising isolated components, my research targets